mozilla-services/lua_sandbox_extensions/gcp/pubsub.md

 * none

 *Return*
 * Lua 5.1
     * sequence_id (number/nil) - Sequence number of the last message
       processed
     * failures (number) - number of messages that failed
-    * heka_sandbox
+* lua_sandbox
     * none - the checkpoint and error counts are automatically updated